The Dirty Dozen Dangerous Online Job Search Assumptions

 No!
 For 2 reasons:

-- Legitimate “employers” will e-mail you for “pre-interview screening” to “qualify” you for a job – information like a copy of your driver’s license, your Social Security Number, date of birth, mother’s maiden name, and bank account number, or credit card numbers.
+6. Legitimate employers will e-mail you for pre-interview screening to qualify you for a job, requesting a copy of your driver's license, your date of birth, bank account number, etc.

 No!!
 What else would someone need to steal your identity?
 Don't give out that information to people you don't know (and most people you do know)!